ratnesh-maurya/cursor-claude-personas/README.md

 - Works with Claude-compatible paths in VS Code customization flow
 - Recommended minimal setup for this repo style: copy `.claude`
 - If you also want native Copilot repository instructions, add `.github/copilot-instructions.md` in your target project

+## Starter personas (recommended)

+If you are not sure where to begin, start with one of these:

+1. `senior-frontend-developer` for modern web frontend work
+2. `senior-python-developer` for general backend and automation
+3. `security-engineer` for security-sensitive projects
+4. `system-architect` for greenfield system design
+5. `technical-writer` for docs-heavy repositories

 ## Applicable repository skills